Russian drones over Poland ‘wake-up call for the West’, Harris says

 “Last night in Poland we saw the most serious European airspace violation by Russia since the war began, and indications suggest it was intentional, not accidental.”

+Irish premier Micheal Martin strongly condemned the “violation of Poland’s territorial integrity and sovereignty by Russia”.

+He said: “This was a reckless and unprecedented act that is a stark reminder of the threat posed by Russia to Europe’s security.”

-Irish premier Micheal Martin said Europe is dealing with a “catastrophic situation in Ukraine”.
+Mr Martin said Europe was dealing with a “catastrophic situation in Ukraine”.

 He said Russia had launched a “very significantly increased attack” on Ukraine at an “extraordinary scale”.